Mysticprojects/odin-recipes/README.md

 # odin-recipes
-A web exercise about food recipes
+A simple website about food and taste